Bed Bug Control in Eastern Idaho

 - Rusty or reddish stains on bed sheets or mattresses caused by bed bugs being crushed.

-- Dark spots (about this size: •), which are bed bug excrement and may bleed on the fabric like a marker would.
+- Dark spots, which are bed bug excrement and may bleed on the fabric like a marker would.

 - Eggs and eggshells (which are tiny, about 1mm) and pale yellow skins that nymphs shed as they grow larger.